 Monckton Chambers specialises in public and commercial law and the interface between the two.
-We are recognised as a leading set within our specialisms, which include competition and regulatory; public; sports; tax; and technology, media and communications.
+We are recognised as a leading set within our specialisms, which include competition and regulatory; administrative and public; commercial; sports; tax; and technology, media and communications law.
 Our work is carried out in areas of the law that are rapidly growing and fast moving.
 It is exceptionally demanding, but also highly rewarding.
-We are the fastest growing set in the Bar Top 30 (revenues grew by 34% in 2015/16).

 We are looking for candidates of the highest intellectual calibre.
-Most successful candidates for pupillage will have a First Class Honours degree (although it need not be in law) or a graduate degree in law.
+Most successful candidates for pupillage will have a First Class Honours degree (although it need not be in law).

 It is not only intellectual skills that we are looking for: we are seeking candidates with the personal skills to win the trust of clients and judges alike.
 Monckton Chambers is a dynamic place to work.
 Members actively engage in speaking at conferences and seminars, in London and internationally, and in contributing to a variety of publications, ranging from our own marketing materials, to specialist journals and practitioner texts.
 We are looking for junior tenants who will bring real energy to Chambers.